Submitted by on

 2. Agency Authority to Operate

 The federal agency is involved throughout this process once a vendor establishes a relationship with it.
-After the risk review has been evaluated, the agency issues an Authority to Operate letter.
+After the risk review has been evaluated, the agency issues an Authority to Operate (ATO) letter.

 There are three steps to FedRAMP authorization at all security baseline levels from FedRAMP high to low impact levels, regardless of the type of authorization being pursued.